fortunejs/fortune/README.md

 const server = http.createServer(listener)
 ```

-This sets up an instance of Fortune with default options, as well as a request listener which is used to start an HTTP server instance.
+This sets up an instance of Fortune with default options, a request listener bound to the instance, and an HTTP server instance.

 ```js
 app.defineType('user', {